planning 17 min read

 Peninsula: Palo Alto, San Mateo, Redwood City

 The Peninsula sits in a sweet spot for summer camp quality and variety.
+The Peninsula overall tracks 209 camps averaging $469/week.
 Palo Alto alone has access to Stanford University-based programs (iD Tech, Stanford Pre-Collegiate, Cal Poly STEM camps), an excellent Palo Alto Recreation Department with camp programs at 10+ parks, and the full Camp Galileo network at multiple Peninsula locations.
-San Mateo County's parks system runs summer day camps at parks across the county.
+Palo Alto averages $485/week across 98 tracked camps; San Mateo averages $446/week across 47 camps.

 The Peninsula tends to have some of the most expensive camp options in the Bay Area — premium STEM programs near Stanford or Menlo Park can exceed $1,500/week — but also some of the richest financial aid ecosystems.
 Camp Galileo's scholarship program, which covers families across income levels, is particularly active on the Peninsula.